 22. Simple Updo

 The simple updo is ideal for all occasions and can be achieved with hair that is short or long.
-It is a hairstyle created to be effortlessly chic and require minimal skill.
-There are several options for a simple style, including a textured bun, a high ponytail, or a simple braid like the Dutch braid to either side of the head to create a pretty and chic finish.
+It is a hairstyle created to be effortlessly chic and requires minimal skill.
+Several options for a simple style include a textured bun, a high ponytail, or a simple braid like the Dutch braid to either side of the head to create a pretty and chic finish.
 Simple does not mean boring, and you can accessorize your hairstyle in different ways, including floral hair accessories and beaded clips and slides.

 23. Braided Mohawk Updo